Genesis 22:1-19 Step 5 Align

 This coming week, I’m planning to:

-- REFINE my understanding of this text by making a note of all the types of writing (instruction, law, letter, narrative, poetry, and/or prophecy) I discover in 1 Samuel 17.
+2. REFINE my understanding of this text by making a note of all the types of writing (instruction, law, letter, narrative, poetry, and/or prophecy) I discover in Genesis 22:1-19, then skimming the text before and after these verses to ensure I haven’t taken this story out of its literal context and to see if the author provides other details related to my personal treasure.

-- REFINE: Next, I’ll research the book’s historical context by referencing an introduction to the book of 1 Samuel, starting here.
+3. REFINE: Next, I’ll research the book’s historical context by referencing an Introduction to the book of Genesis, starting here.
 If you’re working along with me, note any relevant or interesting facts you uncover in your review of these materials.
-Based on the writing type (from step 2, above) and what you discover in the introduction, should 1 Samuel 17 be interpreted literally?
+Based on the writing type (from step 2, above) and what you discover in the introduction, should Genesis 22:1-19 be interpreted literally?

-- REFINE: Last, I’ll be looking up the meaning of a few words and phrases from my focus verses using an interlinear Bible tool.
+4. REFINE: Last, I’ll be looking up the meaning of a few words and phrases from my focus verses using an interlinear Bible tool.
 I like Biblehub.com’s Hebrew tool for this research.
 To use it, follow the link above.
-You can quickly access a verse by selecting it from the dropdown box showing 17:1 at the top of your screen, or you can scroll to it by clicking the right-pointing arrow (to the right of the verse citation, 1 Samuel 17:1) for higher numbered verses.
+You can quickly access a verse by selecting it from the dropdown box showing 22:1 at the top of your screen, or you can scroll to it by clicking the right-pointing arrow (to the right of the verse citation, Genesis 22:1) for higher numbered verses.
 Once you locate the verse, click the number in the Strong’s column that corresponds to the English word or phrase you’re researching.
 Note anything the Spirit highlights for you in the information provided.

 I encourage you to use these tools and dig as much as you can this week.
 I pray the Spirit will bless your efforts, my friend!